vibeOS/vibeos-legacy/README.md

 The easiest way to get in touch is via Discord.
 Send a friend request to `ctaetcsh#8411`.

-Additionally, you can email `vibeos.contact@ctaetcsh.xyz`.
+Additionally, you can email `contact@ctaetcsh.xyz`.
 Communications are managed by ctaetcsh under Divide.

 ---